Allison Engine Company: Automotive use

 In 1965 a drag racer, Jim Lytle, created a car known as Quad Al which incorporated four World War II surplus V-12 Allison aero-engines in a four-wheel drive configuration, and developing approximately 12,000 hp.
 Although its engines started, it never ran; the creator could not afford the custom gearboxes and clutches required to handle the enormous torque generated by the engines.
 The car survives, without its engines, in Indiana, USA.

 Acquisition by Rolls-Royce

 In 1992 General Motors tried to sell Allison to concentrate on rebuilding automobile market share.
 Rolls-Royce attempted to buy the company in 1993, but General Motors opted for a management buyout instead for $370 million.

 In 1995 US authorities approved, with restrictions on Joint Strike Fighter Program, the purchase of Allison by Rolls-Royce.
 The price was $525 million.
 In the year 2000, some of these restrictions were alleviated, and in 2001 the US government chose the F-35 with Rolls-Royce LiftFan and Pratt & Whitney F135 engines.
+Allison was also a partner with General Electric and Rolls-Royce on the F136 Fighter Engine Team.